-A few days back, I had a strange issue, well more of a weird server setup.
-I was working on a new clients server, and they had this wired setup with half of the code running as
+A few days back, I had a strange issue, well, more of a weird server setup.
+I was working on a new client's server, and they had this wired setup with half of the code running

-root and half as a different user, all permissions were f!!cked up and the client didn't want me to change anything because the setup was ancient and any changes could potentially break the system.
+root and half as a different user; all permissions were f!!cked up, and the client didn't want me to change anything because the setup was ancient, and any changes could break the system.

-In all that mess, I had to make some test changes right on the server, but when I tried to reset them, they just were not budging, no matter what way I tried, nothing seemed to work.
-I spent about 2 hours to get rid of everything I did to get previous code back, but nothing was going my way, and after much research, I found out something that worked like a charm:
+In all that mess, I had to make some test changes right on the server, but when I tried to reset them, they were not budging; no matter what way I tried, nothing seemed to work.
+I spent about 2 hours getting rid of everything I did to get the previous code back, but nothing was going my way, and after much research, I found something that worked like a charm:

 git checkout HEAD .

-What it does is checks out the most recent commit, and revert's back everything to it.
-Now, there are several ways of doing this same thing, and I did try several of them, but this was the one that worked.
+It checks out the most recent commit and reverts everything to it.
+There are several ways of doing this same thing, and I tried several of them, but this was the one that worked.
 So for me, this is what I will use to discard the changes when discarding is not working.